 "Run!
 Sprint like hell and don’t ever look back.
 This life - your life that is full of anxiety, bad habits, selfishness, poor relationship skills, depression, self-pity, and lack of confidence - run from it.
 You don’t want this.
 This isn’t you and it’s not what you’re made for.

 Run to the woods.
 Sing your song.
 Scream it so loud that all the world can hear.
-And don’t come back until your undone; until your container has been constructed.
+And don’t come back until you're undone; until your container has been constructed.
 Stop trying to give up a self that is not yet there.
 Say yes to the further journey.
 Venture to wider seas and lose sight of the land.
 Run!"

 While I don’t think everyone needs to physically leave or run to fix their life or relationships, I do believe we have to listen to the tiny whispers of our heart.
 We have to squeeze life for everything it’s worth.
 We have to look God dead in the eye and say, “Who are you?
 Who am I?”
 We must recognize numbness as a warning sign.
 For Anthony and I, our whispers led to a physical uprooting.
 It’s what I needed.
 It’s what we needed.